mstephen19/threadz/README.md

 ## Examples

-Throughout the README, you will see various examples using all of the available **Threadz** APIS.
+Throughout the README, you will see various examples using all of the available **Threadz** APIs.
 Here are two basic examples to help understand the basics of multithreading with **Threadz**:

 ### Basic example